marxanweb/general/documentation/docs_user.md

 ### Uploading spatial data to Mapbox
 Any spatial data that is imported into Marxan Web is stored in a database on the server and it is also uploaded to Mapbox to make the high performance visualisation possible.
 This process is done when the data are first uploaded and once this has finished it does not need to be done again.
 The process should not take more than 1-2 minutes and you can continue using Marxan Web while the process is ongoing.

+## Tools and analyses
+### Gap analysis window
+The gap analysis windows shows the results of a gap analyis using the features and targets from the current project (using the method outlined in Rodriguez <i>et al</i>, 2004.
+A gap analysis calculates how much of each feature is protected within the existing protected area network and then summarises the representation as a score.
+The calculation is based on combining the protected areas into a single layer where there are no overlaps (i.e. dissolving the protected area boundaries) - this dissolving is based on protected areas whose status is not 'Proposed' or 'Not reported' and whose designation is not 'World Heritage Site (natural or mixed)' or 'Biosphere Reserve'.
+The features are then intersected with this dissolved protected area layer to find the area that is protected.
+The representation score is calculated according to the Mean target achievement given in Jantke <i>et al</i>, 2019.

 ## Reports and outputs
 Future versions of Marxan Web will have features to produce a downloadable report which presents information on the project, features, targets and shows the map results.